PetrKryslUCSD/FinEtools.jl/docs/machine.md

 ```

 where the geometry comes from the geometry field `geom`, and the temperature field `Temp` provides the  numbering of the degrees of freedom and the values of the prescribed (fixed) degrees of freedom.
 The result is a contribution to the global heat load vector.

+## Base FEM machine

+The following  operations are provided  by the base FEM machine:

+- Integrate  a function expressed in terms of a field.
+This is typically used  to  evaluate RMS discretization errors.

+- Integrate a function of the position.
+Perhaps the evaluation of the moments of inertia,  or the calculation of the volume.

+- Transfer field between meshes of different resolutions.

+- Calculate  the distributed-load system vector.

+- Construct a field  from integration-point quantities.
+This is typically used in the postprocessing phase, for instance to construct continuous distribution of stresses in the structure.

+## Acoustics FEM machines

+There is one for  the interior integrals  and one for  boundary integrals.
+The  machine for the interior integrals can be used to compute:

+- Evaluate the acoustic-mass matrix and the acoustic-stiffness matrix.

+- Evaluate the load vector corresponding to prescribed pressure  or the prescribed second order  rate of the pressure.

+The machine for the boundary integrals can be used to compute:

+- Compute  transformation matrix to convert  pressure  to resultant force  or pressure to resultant torque.

+- Compute the acoustic  ABC  (absorbing boundary condition) matrix.

+##  Heat  conduction FEM machines

+There is one for  the interior integrals  and one for  boundary integrals.
+The  machine for the interior integrals can be used to compute:

+- Evaluate the conductivity matrix.

+- Evaluate the load vector corresponding to prescribed temperature.

+The machine for the boundary integrals can be used to compute:

+- Compute surface heat transfer  matrix.

+- Compute  the heat load vector for surface heat transfer.

+- Compute the heat load vector  corresponding to prescribed temperatures on the boundary  with surface heat transfer.

+## Linear deformation FEM  machines

+For  the base machine for linear deformation, `FEMMDeforLinearBase`, assumes standard isoparametric  finite elements.
+It evaluates  the interior integrals:

+- The stiffness matrix, the mass matrix.

+- The load vector corresponding to thermal strains.

+Additionally:

+- Function to inspect  integration points.

+The FEM machine `FEMMDeforLinear` simply stores the data required by the base `FEMMDeforLinearBase`.

+The machine `FEMMDeforWinkler` is specialized for the boundary integrals for bodies  supported  on continuously distributed springs:

+- Compute the stiffness matrix corresponding to the springs.

+The  mean-strain FEM machine `FEMMDeforLinearMS` implements advanced hexahedral and tetrahedral elements based on multi-field theory and  energy-sampling  stabilization.
+It provides functions to compute:

+- The stiffness matrix, the mass matrix.

+- The load vector corresponding to thermal strains.

+Additionally it defines:

+- Function to inspect  integration points.